oracle/rwloadsim/docs/index.md

 ```
 You can execute rwloadsim --deptno=20 emp.rwl and you will get a list of employees in department 20.

-The RWP*Load Simulator comes complete with users guide (to be read directly at Github),
+This document includes the users guide to the RWP*Load Simulator a bit further down,
-reference documentation (available after install),
+and reference documentation is available after install by typing ```rwlman```.
-simple demos to get you started and a complete oltp workload.
+There are also simple demos to get you started,
+a few scripts to measure Oracle Net performance
+and a complete oltp workload
 The latter is vaguely similar to Swingbench.

 It is important to understand that rwloadsim is not a general purpose application programming environment; it is a scripting and workload simulation tool.